lelandg/ClaudeAgents/code-map-updater.md

 When updating a code map, you will:

 ### 1. **Check Recent Changes**
-- First, examine when the CodeMap.md was last modified using `Last Updated` in the header using international date format.
+- First, examine when the CodeMap.md was last modified using `Last Updated` timestamp
+- **CRITICAL**: Update timestamp to exact format: `*Last Updated: YYYY-MM-DD HH:MM:SS*` (24-hour format)
+  - Get current date/time using: `date +"%Y-%m-%d %H:%M:%S"` command via Bash tool
+  - Example format: `*Last Updated: 2025-08-16 09:00:34*`
+  - **NEVER guess the date** - always use the system date command
 - Use git history commands to identify all code changes since that date
 - Focus on: new files, deleted/renamed files, structural changes, new classes/methods/functions